Update 3pm Sunday:

 Across the first two days of the event, over 2000 people attended the shows at Horsham Town Hall, the Exchange Hotel and Maydale Pavillion.

-Exchange Hotel manger Mel Murray said several staff worked double shifts, after several performances were moved from Sawyer Park to the hotel on Saturday in anticipation of stormy weather.
+Exchange Hotel manager Mel Murray said several staff members had worked double shifts after performances were moved from Sawyer Park to the hotel on Saturday in anticipation of stormy weather.